Leroymilo/FurnitureFramework/doc/Furniture.md

 - Rug
 - Mural

 Please note that some right-click interactions might not work for Rug Furniture (not tested, you can make experiments).
-However, Mural Furniture are compatible with all other features.
+However, Mural Furniture should be compatible with all other features.

 ## Icon Rect

-This field is a Rectangle, like a Layer's [Source Rect](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Layers.md#source-rect-required-directional).
+This field is a Rectangle, like a Layer's [Source Rect](Complex%20Fields/Layers.md#source-rect-required-directional).
 This rectangle will tell the game which part of the texture to use to display the Furniture in the menu.
 It is affected by [Variants](#variants).
 If this is not set, the first Layer will be shown in the menu instead.

 ## Toggle